Antari-yan/Introduction-Container/README.md

 # The healthcheck should be defined in the compose or kubernetes file
 HEALTHCHECK [OPTIONS] CMD <command>

-# The executable and paramters run at the start of the container, can be overwritten with "--environment ''".
+# The executable and paramters run at the start of the container, can be overwritten with "--entrypoint ''".
 ENTRYPOINT ["ls", "-a"]
 # ENTRYPOINT ["executable", "param1", "param2"]